Ombuds Workshops

 Location: Manager's Toolkit Zoom Link

-FRIDAY, October 17, 1:30-2:30 pm – Developing Resilience in the Workplace
+THURSDAY, April 23, 10:00-11:00 am – Developing Resilience in the Workplace

 In this session, we will explore research on resilience and how its principles can be applied to overcoming adversity in both professional and personal settings.
 Attendees will gain practical tools to manage challenges and leave with actionable steps to strengthen their resilience, equipping them to better handle tough situations in the future.

-Location: Resilience Zoom Link
+Location: Developing Resilience Zoom Link

-Location: Difficult Convos Zoom Link
+Location: Deliberative Processes Zoom Link

 Group Studios